-The capital of the Australian island of Tasmania, Hobart is the country’s smallest and most historic capital.
-It sits at the southeastern edge on the River Derwent, overlooking the Tasman Sea.
-A mesmerizing meld of culture and art aside, Hobart is also famous for its quaint Colonial architecture.
-What’s more, Hobart, and Tasmania as a whole, is extremely Liberal and very welcoming towards the LGBTQ set.
-In fact, you’ll find a smattering of choices for gay accommodation in Hobart.
-And even though the gay scene is still developing, it’s very much a part of the fabric, and thriving indeed.
-In fact, Hobart even celebrates Tasmania Pride.
+The capital of the Australian island of Tasmania, Hobart, is the country’s smallest and most historic capital.
+It sits at the southeastern edge of the River Derwent, overlooking the Tasman Sea.
+Besides the obviously mesmerizing meld of culture and art, we also loved Hobart and its quaint Colonial architecture, for which it’s famous.
+What’s more, we found Hobart, and Tasmania as a whole, to be extremely Liberal and very welcoming towards the LGBTQ set.
+In fact, we found a smattering of choices for gay accommodation in Hobart.
+And even though the gay scene is still developing, it’s very much a part of the fabric and thriving indeed.
+In fact, Hobart even celebrates Tasmania Pride, which we got to experience firsthand.

-Another reason so many gay travelers flock to trendy Hobart is also because there’s so much to see.
+Another reason why we wanted to see the trendy Hobart so badly is because the city has so much to see.
 The picturesque city boasts a stunning harborside district that’s packed with galleries, museums, street cafes, and bars.
-Moreover, it’s also home to the only gay bar in Tasmania!
+Moreover, it was also home to the only gay bar in Tasmania, which, unfortunately, shut during the pandemic.
 The suburbs, on the other hand, feature striking Regency and Victorian cottages overlooking the harbor.
-And of course, there’s the utterly gorgeous Tasmanian outdoors right at your doorstep, and even beyond.
-For instance, Bruny Island, one of The 12 Most Beautiful Islands In Australia, is a mere hour away from Hobart.
+And, of course, the utterly gorgeous Tasmanian outdoors were right at our doorstep.
+For instance, Bruny Island, one of the most beautiful Australian Islands, is a mere hour away from Hobart.

-Tasmania might be isolated from the rest of Australia, but it has reveled in it and transformed itself as very gay friendly.
-Hobart is at the helm of that change and is one amazing destination for LGBTQ travelers.
-To that end, here are the top 11 gay accommodations and hotels in Hobart.
+Tasmania might be isolated from the rest of Australia, but it has reveled in it and transformed itself as very gay-friendly.
+Hobart is at the helm of that change and is one amazing destination for which we’ve drawn up this useful guide.

 11